 In the survey, women were asked whether knowing the midwife who was with them during labour made a difference:

 - Two thirds of women who already knew the midwife who looked after them when they gave birth said that it allowed them to feel relaxed, more confident and safer.

 - 15 in 100 (15%) said it made no difference to them.

 - 5 in 100 (5%) said that it made them feel worse.

 However, many women reported that not knowing their midwife didn’t matter.
 Out of the women who were looked after by a midwife they didn’t know during labour, around half (52%) said that it made no difference.
 Many of the women who expressed indifference left feedback explaining that the professionalism and competence of the midwives more than made up for the lack of familiarity.
 NCT explained that working coherence and tools such as birth plans can help midwives to quickly build a sense of rapport with the women they are caring for.

 Women were most likely to say that not knowing their midwife made them feel frustrated as they had to keep repeating themselves to staff (22%), 12% of women said it made them feel alone and vulnerable, and 6% said it made them feel unsafe.

 Whether you know your midwife will depend on the system of care provided locally and also where you choose to have your baby.
 Don’t forget to use our Which?
 Birth Choice tool to see individual pages dedicated to your local units where you can find out how many midwives you are likely to see during your pregnancy.

-According to a 2017 survey by the Care Quality Commission (CQC), almost four in ten women see the same midwife for all their antenatal check-ups.
+According to a 2018 survey by the Care Quality Commission (CQC), four in ten women see the same midwife for all their antenatal check-ups.

 However, only 15% of the women who responded to the survey said that they had met the midwife who looked after them during the birth before they went into labour or gave birth.